Easy Science Experiments for Kids

 5. Stir the mixture up and put it into the smaller container.
 By now the mixture should be joining together and ta-da putty!

-Everything is made of chemicals and certain chemicals, when put together in the right environment, react in strange and wonderful ways to make something new.
+Everything is made of chemicals and certain chemicals when put together in the right environment, react in strange and wonderful ways to make something new.
 PVA glue is polyvinyl acetate, and the borax has sodium borate.
 When you mix these two in water they stick together because of the glue.
 It then becomes a compound.
-This compound drinks in all the water and becomes squishy and sometimes bouncy.
+This compound drinks in all the water and becomes squishy and sometimes bouncy - a super cool and easy science experiment for kids!

 4. Make Your Own Crystal Snowflake